-CFIS:SyncEscape HBA performs a SYNC escape until the inter rface is quiescent.
-HBA sets pUpdateSig to '1' to flag that the signature needs to be updated.
-1. Unconditional \rightarrow CFIS:Xmit
+CFIS: SyncEscape HBA performs a SYNC escape until the pUpdateSig to '1' to flag that the signature needs • HBA sets 1.
+Unconditional \rightarrow CFIS:Xmit

 This state is entered when a reset FIS has been constructed to send to the device.
 In this state, the HBA shall perform a SYNC escape on the interface until the interface is quiescent.
 Note that this state is never entered when FIS-based switching is enabled, as the host shall not set the 'R' bit in the command table when using FIS-based switching.